samiiio/samiouyang-dataviz-portfolio/critique-by-design.md

 ![image](https://github.com/user-attachments/assets/fb445754-c364-49f0-88c5-5bc843089ee5)
 source: https://data.world/makeovermonday/coverage-of-the-hpv-vaccine

-The reason I choose this visualization is because I actually think this visualilzation is very easy to understand, and efficient to show information.
-But the design is not beautiful.
-So even though I know it would be challenging, I would still like to see if I can make this visualization better.
+The reason I choose this visualization is because I actually think this visualilzation is very straightforward to understand, and efficient to convey information.
+But the design is not beautiful, the audience may lost interest or do not want to spend time reading it.
+So even though I know it would be challenging to make the visualization convey information more efficiently than the orginal one, I would still like to see if I can make this visualization looks better.

 ## Step two: the critique

-_Don't forget to complete the Google Form found on the assignment page.
-You can summarize your thoughts here._
-There are few areas for improvement for this visualization:
+There are few areas of possible improvements for this visualization:
 - the whole visualization looks boring, it lacks of color differentiation.
 Although the it's not necessary in this case to use multiple colors, but I think we can use colors to make the visualization look better.
 - the background and y-axis and x-axis labels are too light and subtle, making it difficult for audience to know the exact values.
 - there's no sequence or order of all the countries, so it is hard to compare the total 12 countries' coverage on HPV vaccine.